What is Revision Rhinoplasty?

 Recovery After Revision Rhinoplasty

 If you have undergone revision rhinoplasty, your recovery period may be longer than that of primary rhinoplasty.
 Following your surgeon's postoperative care instructions ensures a smooth recovery process.
+It is not infrequent that swelling may be persistent for well over a year after revision rhinoplasty surgery.
+Long-term follow-up is essential and is the only objective way to evaluate results.
+Postsurgical photographs are taken at least six months, one year after surgery, and annually if possible.

 Resuming Activities